Chelsoconn/210/notes.md

 - Just a mental model

   - The behavior that we try to explain with hoisting is merely a consequence of JavaScript's two phases: the creation phase and execution phase.
+    - **hoisting** is the process of finding and associating variable declarations with their respective scope—prior to the execution of all other code.
+In addition to variable declarations, the JavaScript interpreter also hoists function declarations.
+However, in contrast to how only the name of a variable is hoisted, with function declarations everything is hoisted, including both the function name and body.
+This means that the program can execute a function even before declaring it.

   - The creation phase prepares your code for execution.
 Each time it encounters a variable, function, or class declaration, it adds that identifier to the current scope.
 Depending on the declaration and where the declaration occurs, the identifier gets added to either the global scope or the local scope (which may be either a function or a block).
 Thus, at the end of the creation phase, JavaScript knows all of the identifiers in your program and what scopes each one belongs to.
   - When the execution phase occurs, JavaScript no longer cares about declarations.
 It does care about initialization and function/class definitions, but not the declarations themselves.
 The identifiers are already known, and their scope is already known.
 JavaScript merely needs to look up the identifiers as needed.
+  - The JavaScript interpreter doesn't "immediately" execute all of a program's code line by line.
+Instead, it first goes over the code to find and associate variable declarations with their appropriate scope.
+Visually, this is as if JavaScript moves (or "hoists") each variable declaration to the top of its scope.
+The assignment operation, however, is not hoisted.

   ex/